Interview with Chef Christopher Van Ness

 What do you remember most about culinary school?

 I was already more advanced than the other student so most of my time in school I would cook dinner for my professor and go home.

 What were you looking for in a culinary arts school?

 I did not invest much time in school.
 Cooking can’t be learned from a book.
-For example, if you’re working at a restaurant and there are specials from your purveyors, buy them.
-I never saw kangaroo but I was able to get it at a good price and taught myself how to use it.
+For example, if you’re working at a restaurant with specials from your purveyors, buy them.
+I never saw a kangaroo but I got it at a good price and taught myself how to use it.